 Recently, EUMETSAT published a new Geostationary Surface Albedo (GSA) climate record (EUMETSAT, 2020a, 2020b, 2020c), which further improved the quality of the surface albedo retrievals, as compared to the first climate record (EUMETSAT, 2009) used in this study.

 The major improvement originates from the usage of a cloud mask significantly reducing errors due to undetected clouds in the first version of the climate record.
-In addition, the new data record spans over a much longer period that enables further studies of the African Climate.
+In addition, the new data record spans a much longer period that enables further studies of the African climate.